khelawan/nodejs-web-developer-test/README.md

 # nodejs-web-developer-test

-Your mission, should you choose to accept it, is to construct a working Node.js web application from scratch.
-The following web service generates 10 random programming jokes as a JSON list: https://official-joke-api.appspot.com/jokes/programming/ten
+Your mission, should you choose to accept it, is to construct a working Apple iTunes search page.
+We will leverage the free-to-use Apple iTunes api.
+The docs can be found [here](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).

-At a minimum, you should render these jokes on a single page web app.
-However you want to process the JSON and then serve the html file is up to you.
+Think about the end-user experience when the user visits the page.
+What should they see when they first load the page?
+How do you display the results?
+What other features can you provide?
 This is your chance to show us *everything* you know how to do.
 We *expect* you to do more than just the minimum.

-Here is a helpful tip: Think about the end-user experience when the user visits the page.
-Do you show the punchline right away?
-Do you show all the jokes at once?
-How do you check for duplicate jokes?
-Can you think of additional features?

 A simple, working server.js file is provided to help get you started.
 The only prerequisite is installing [Node LTS](https://nodejs.org).